JohnPlamoottil/se_project_aroundtheus/README.md

 **Descriptions**

 This project is the first stage in a new project called Around the U.S.

-In this iteration, I created a responsive layout from the design specs in Figma.
+In Sprint3, I created a responsive layout from the design specs in Figma using grids and adding buttons.

+In Sprint4 I utilized Javascript (script.js) to make the project interactive stage 1 - creating an array for initial cards for the 6 imgs and links

+Sprint4:

+1. Data Types and Variables
+2. Conditionals and Loops
+3. Data Structures, Arrays, and Objects
+4. Functions
+5. Basics of the DOM
+6. Debugging
+7. Export GIT

+Sprint3:

 1. working with design specs
 2. design in a world of ever-changing devices